camilo1498/stories_editor/README.md

     isCustomFontList: '' /// (bool) if you use a own font list set value to "true"
     onDoneButtonStyle: Container() /// (Widget) optional param, you can create your own button style
-    onBackPress: /// (Future<bool>) optional param, here you can add yor own style dialog );
+    onBackPress: /// (Future<bool>) optional param, here you can add yor own style dialog
+    editorBackgroundColor: /// (Color) optional param, you can define your own background editor color
+    galleryThumbnailQuality: /// (int = 200) optional param, you can set the gallery thumbnail quality (higher is better but reduce the performance)
+);
 ```